JMantello/JMantello/README.md

 # Hello, I'm Jonathan Mantello! 👋

 This is my personal GitHub profile.
-Here you can find some of my projects and contributions to other projects.
+Here you can find some of my projects and contributions to other projects, as well as some contact information and more about me as a developer.

 ## Table of contents
 - [Contact me](#contact-me)